paigeadelethompson/r-se7/README.md

 likely to happen at this point but I'd be interested in hearing someone's thoughts on this?

 # uPD78045 pin notes
 This is a cross reference between schematic and datasheet pin descriptions which will be necesarry for understanding how to interface another device in place of the 78k.
+The port pin numbers don't correspond to the actual physical pin number and that has to be cross referenced.

 0. Abbreviations
 * STB       (strobe)